guoyihonggyh/IEEE_Documentation/source/Sample Creation.rst

 Another level 2 sample method (s3)
 ++++++++++++++++++++++++++++++++++

 According to the previous method, the sample data size of level 2 is still very large, which would slow down the training time and the result is not good as well.
+Due to the result of predictive accuracy for the training set, we think the model does not train sufficient on the training set.

 Hence we choose the FOS which corresponding to more than 500 papers with score >0.6.
-It will return 4998 FOS and we pick 20 papers for each FOS.
+It will return 4,998 FOS and we pick 20 papers for each FOS.

 ::